mccsoft/backend-frontend-template/README.md

 ## Setting up new project from template

 Before using the template for your brand-new app run `yarn rename -n YourProjectName`.
 Additionally you can use `-c YourCompanyName` to change solution's root namespace.
 Use CamelCase for your project name.
-The script does the following (you could do this manually if you like to):
+The [script](./scripts/rename-script.js) does the following (you could check the [script](./scripts/rename-script.js) and do this manually if you like to):

 1. Rename all files/folders from 'TemplateApp' to your project name.
 1. Change all namespaces, classnames, database names, dockerfiles and deployment scripts to suit your project
-1. Adjust SPA port number to something random, so that it doesn't clash with other projects (in package.json: 'start' script, PORT=3011; in Startup.cs: spa.UseProxyToSpaDevelopmentServer("http://localhost:3011/"))
+1. Adjust SPA port number to something random, so that it doesn't clash with other projects (in package.json: 'start' script, PORT=3011; in main app .csproj: `<SpaProxyServerUrl>http://localhost:3011/</SpaProxyServerUrl>)

 Create a new git repository and copy everything (except `.git` folder) to it.
 Don't forget to change the favicons/tiles in `frontend/public` folder to the logo of your project (use https://realfavicongenerator.net/ to create favicons in all required sizes)